 BSF and aggregated farms work: Nature+ facilitated the uptake of Black Soldier Fly (BSF) farming in Kenya and Burkina Faso for sustainable animal feed, while aggregated farms in Kenya served as cooperative hubs for implementing nature-positive practices at scale.

-Policy development: The Initiative contributed to the development and uptake of policy proposals incorporating true cost accounting and biodiversity incentives, with adoption and piloting seen in countries like Kenya, Colombia, and Vietnam.
+Policy development: The Initiative contributed to the development and uptake of policy proposals incorporating true cost accounting and biodiversity incentives, with adoption and piloting seen in countries like Kenya, Colombia, and Viet Nam.

-Progress Towards End of Initiative Outcomes

 Progress against End of Initiative outcomes

+The Initiative successfully met or exceeded its expected targets for all EOIOs, demonstrating its effectiveness in translating scientific advancements into tangible outcomes.
+Notable achievements include:

+EOIO 1: Over 100,000 smallholder farmers and extension agents have adopted nature-positive solutions, leading to improved crop resilience and productivity.
+The figure includes users of the My Farm Trees app, participants in nature-positive demonstration and aggregated farms, citizen science contributions made by farmers to various research outputs, engagement and training of entrepreneurs and farmers in circular bioeconomy and value chain activities.

+EOIO 2: The widespread use of participatory research approaches has enhanced farmer-led innovation in agricultural practices.

+EOIO 3: At least five national research institutions have institutionalized nature-positive methodologies, ensuring sustainability beyond the Initiative’s timeline.
+Co-development of locally tailored solutions has been realized through collaborations with UNDP, the National Museums of Kenya, the Kenya Agricultural and Livestock Research Organization, the Ministry of Agriculture and Livestock Development (Kenya), Slow Food, and WWF.

+EOIO 4: Policymakers in five countries have utilized True Cost Accounting data to inform policy reforms, identifying the unpaid costs the food system offloads on society and the environment, and leading to enhanced support and policy work for sustainable land use practices.

+EOIO 5: Nature-positive investment frameworks have been mainstreamed in regional and global financial initiatives, securing long-term funding for biodiversity-friendly agricultural transitions.

 EOIO 1: Women and men smallholder farmers, local communities, and NARES in five LMICs use nature positive solutions stress-tested and validated by NATURE+ to improve landscape-scale management of biodiversity for food and agriculture (BFA) via the farm-scale entry points of water, soil, waste, and land restoration.